TuxCoding/ThunderOverlay/README.md

 It extracts the data from the battle log.
 This log is pulled from the the web server `http://localhost:9111` provided by the War Thunder client itself.
-It parses the corresponding raw data to player and vehicle names and then looks up the corresponding image data provided by the wiki.
+It parses the corresponding raw data to player and vehicle names and then looks up the corresponding image data provided by the game files or wiki.

 ## Credits